 To the untrained ear, my name is ghetto.
 To the untrained eye, my background is “stereo typical” and my skin is black.
 But it’s not.

 My name, is Nequette (Nee-qw-et).
 I go by Nique’ (Nik-ee), to some, and something completely different to those dearest to me.
 I love my name.
 Some say it’s french, some say African, (and both are true), but I am my name; It is not me.
 I’ve heard before that it was “ghetto/ethnic” and I’ve also heard that it was beautiful.
 And I’ve decided to take both as a compliment.
-As far as I’m concerned, there is no separation of the two nouns, simply because they are the same.
+As far as I’m concerned, there is no separation of the two adjectives, simply because they are the same.
 I’ve come to find, that there is in fact, beauty in everything.
 And I must represent them both, together and separately, quite well.
 My last name though, is a lesson learned, that reminds me to be wiser to love.

 I guess my “ghetto” would be a few neighborhoods in New Orleans (and the N.O. area).
 And you can’t tell me that isn’t a beautiful city.